 GOI issued a notification to put into effect the decision to reduce the monthly statutory EPF contribution for both the employees and employers from 12% each to 10% each, till July.
-This will be applicable to all establishments except for those eligible for relief state-owned enterprises and organisations and those under Pradhan Mantri Garib Kalyan Yojana (PMGKY).
+This will be applicable to all establishments except for those eligible for relief state-owned enterprises and organizations and those under Pradhan Mantri Garib Kalyan Yojana (PMGKY).

 Under PMGKY, the government is bearing the entire 24% EPF contribution of both the employers and employees towards EPF for six months till August for establishments having less than 100 employees.
-90% of them earning less than Rs 15,000 a month.
+90% of them are earning less than Rs 15,000 a month.

 Government-owned entities and their employees, of both Centre and states, will continue with 12% each towards EPF contribution.

-“The reduction in the rate of contribution would increase the carry-home salary by 4% for employees who are employed to an organisation in the cost-to-company (CTC) model, though their employers are not supposed to reap many benefits except that they will pay less on administrative charges.
+“The reduction in the rate of contribution would increase the carry-home salary by 4% for employees who are employed to an organization in the cost-to-company (CTC) model, though their employers are not supposed to reap many benefits except that they will pay less on administrative charges.
 In the case of pay-scale employees, the employer may also gain by 2% of an employee’s wage.”,

 Former Central Provident Fund Commissioner K K Jalan, in an interview with FE, had earlier said.